RSpec tests¶

 Note

-blocks are executed before each test, regardless of whether the variable is accessed, similar to before
+let! blocks are executed before each test, regardless of whether the variable is accessed, similar to before blocks.

 let(:user) { create :user, :with_email }